-I’m a conservative evangelical.
+I’m a conservative Evangelical.
 When I became a Christian fourteen years ago, I not only embraced profound new spiritual perspectives, but inherited a host of new scientific views: the earth was young, macro-evolution was false, and to affirm the contrary was to discredit the Bible and even the Gospel.
 Though I adopted these views, maintaining them within my world of experience often brought about conflict.
 All it took was watching a science-themed PBS documentary or attending a planetarium show to remind me that I was at great odds with mainstream scientific thought.

 As my faith matured, I hungered to better understand God’s ways, especially those pertaining to Creation.
 This meant looking more deeply into science and exploring the faith-science conflict.
 Although the young-earth, anti-evolution position I held at that time seemed consistent with Scripture, I was unsettled by the fact that it so fundamentally conflicted with the global scientific consensus.

-I decided that to get to the truth, I had to be willing to have my presuppositions challenged (Proverbs 18:17).
+I decided that to get to the truth, I had to be willing to have my presuppositions challenged (Prov.
+18:17).
 I would study both the evolutionary/old-earth and anti-evolutionary/young-earth materials (books, formal debates, etc.) with as much objectivity as possible, allowing each side to make its best case and refute the other.
 I would then contact the authors for any needed clarification.
 Of course, I would always keep the Bible close at hand.
 Finally, I would thoughtfully and prayerfully seek a conclusion.

 As I studied the evolutionary perspective in depth, I was surprised to discern a remarkably logical, eminently credible line of reasoning that made what I would call elegant sense of the scientific data.
 Further, as I looked into the perspectives of both theologians and scientists on how the findings of modern science actually harmonized with Scripture, my long-held belief that evolution was at its core an atheistic concept was firmly dispelled, and as a result the theory gained great credibility with me.